 A Time series is said to be stationary if its underlying generating process is based on a constant mean and constant variance with its autocorrelation function (ACF) essentially constant through time.
 Otherwise it is called non-stationary.
-A statistical test for stationarity has been proposed by Dickey and Fuller (1979) $\Delta Y{t-1} = \gamma Y{t-1} + \varepsilon_t$ b.
+A statistical test for stationarity has been proposed by Dickey and Fuller (1979). $\Delta Y{t-1} = \gamma Y{t-1} + \varepsilon_t$ Where $\gamma = \Phi - 1$, Then, null hypothesis of $H_0: \gamma = 0$ against b.
 Seasonality

-Where $\gamma = \Phi - 1$ , Then, null hypothesis of $H_0: \gamma = 0$ against the alternative hypothesis $H_1: \gamma < 0$ .
+Where $\gamma = \Phi - 1$, Then, null hypothesis of $H_0: \gamma = 0$ against the alternative hypothesis $H_1: \gamma < 0$.
 Acceptance of null hypothesis indicates that the series is stationary.
 Usually, differencing is applied until the ACF shows an interpretable pattern with only a few significant autocorrelations.

-In addition to trend, which has now been provided for, stationary series quite commonly display seasonal behavior where a certain basic pattern tends to be repeated at regular seasonal intervals.
 The seasonal pattern may additionally display constant change over the time as well.
-Just as regular differencing was applied to the overall trending series, seasonal differencing (SD) is applied to seasonal nonstationarity as well as autoregressive and moving average tools are available with the overall series, so too, they are for seasonal phenomena available using seasonal autoregressive parameters (SAR) and seasonal moving average parameters (SMA).
+Just as regular differencing was applied to the overall trending series, seasonal differencing (SD) is applied to seasonal non-stationarity as well as autoregressive and moving average tools are available with the overall series, so too, they are available for seasonal phenomena using seasonal autoregressive parameters (SAR) and seasonal moving average parameters (SMA).